JonKing93/Github-Tutorial-Workshop/workshop/new.md

 ### Description

 A short 1-2 sentence description of the project that will be organized in this repository.
-This is an optional field, but it's a good idea to use it as this is the first step to documenting a project!
+This is an optional field, but it's a good idea to use it as this is the first step to documenting a project.

 ### Local Path